 Over an “average” retirement period, the 4% rule has been proven again and again to work.
-But Michael Kitces found that the 4% rule is inadequate when considering retirement periods of 35+ years.
-Here's why.
+But Michael Kitces found that the 4% rule is inadequate when considering flexible spending rules in retirement periods of 35+ years.
+Here’s why.

 1. It Doesn’t Adequately Account For The Downside Risk Of Long Retirements

 The longer an investment spends in the market, the more risk it is exposed to.
 The 4% rule was specifically based on a 30-year time horizon.
 But when a portfolio needs to last an extra 10-20 years, that extra risk exposure needs to be accounted for.

 Bengen himself theorized that the safe withdrawal rate is actually 5% for those with a 20-year time horizon and only 3.5% for those with a 45-year time horizon.

 Kitces study confirmed Bengen’s hunch.
 Testing a 3.5% withdrawal rate against a $1 million portfolio and a 50-year time horizon, there was, in fact, one scenario where the account depleted itself–in the 48th year.

 Now, this is no doubt a “doomsday” scenario.
 And, as we’ll see below, longer retirements actually have a greater chance of creating huge accounts than depleted accounts.